agapow/datasan/README.txt

 * Sanitizing data involves copying values from a source record to a new destination record

 * Sanitizing data includes both transforming / changing / converting it and validating / checking it.
 Validation is simply passing through the unchanged value if it is correct.
-(This was the great insight of Ian Bicking in his FormEncode package.)
+(This was the great insight of Ian Bicking in his FormEncode package which inspired this work.)

 * Sanitizing is achieved by passing data through a chain of sanitizing functions, each accepting the output of the previous